Keenan Allen Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Matchup vs. New England

-- In his three matchups against the Patriots, Allen's 61.3 receiving yards average is 4.2 less than his over/under for Sunday's game (65.5).
+- Against the Patriots, Allen has averaged 61.3 receiving yards per game in his three career matchups, 4.2 fewer than his over/under for Sunday's game.

-- Allen has caught a touchdown pass versus the Patriots once, but did not have multiple TDs in that game.
+- In three matchups, Allen has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Patriots.

 - Note: Allen's stats vs. Patriots date back to 2016.

-- The Patriots have the NFL's 15th-ranked pass defense this season, giving up 259.9 yards per game through the air.
+- The Patriots are giving up 259.9 passing yards per game this year, the NFL's 15th-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the Patriots defense is ranked 10th in the league.
+- With 10 passing TDs conceded this season, the Patriots defense is ranked 10th in the NFL.

 Recent Performances

-- In his Week 6 outing against the Ravens, Allen was targeted five times, picking up 50 yards on five receptions.
+- In his Week 6 matchup with the Ravens, Allen caught five passes for 50 yards while being targeted five times.

 Allen's Los Angeles Teammates